-Our tax position could be adversely impacted by changes in tax rates, tax laws, tax practice, tax treaties or tax regulations or changes in the interpretation thereof by the tax authorities in Europe (including the United Kingdom), the United States, Bermuda, and other jurisdictions, as well as being affected by certain changes currently proposed by the Organization for Economic Co-operation and Development and their action plan on Base Erosion and Profit Shifting.
+Our tax position could be adversely impacted by changes in tax rates, tax laws, tax practice, tax treaties or tax regulations or changes in the interpretation thereof by the tax authorities in Europe (including the United Kingdom), the United States, Bermuda, and other jurisdictions, as well as being affected by certain changes currently proposed by the Organization for Economic Cooperation and Development and their action plan on Base Erosion and Profit Shifting.
 Such changes may become more likely as a result of recent economic trends in the jurisdictions in which we operate, particularly if such trends continue.
 If such a situation were to arise, it could adversely impact our tax position and our effective tax rate.
+For example, the UK government announced significant tax cuts, only to see such proposed tax cuts swiftly reversed following a change in Prime Minister.
+Given the new administration in the UK is in its infancy, there remains significant uncertainty as to any other tax policies and strategies which this or any future administration may adopt.

 Failure to manage the risks associated with such changes, or misinterpretation of the laws providing such changes, could result in costly audits, interest, penalties, and reputational damage, which could adversely affect our business, results of operations and our financial condition.
 Our actual effective tax rate may vary from our expectation and that variance may be material.
 A number of factors may increase our future effective tax rates, including: